cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless-alternate).md

   - /updating-to-14-6-(blobless)
   - /updating-to-14-7-(blobless)
   - /updating-to-14-7-1-(blobless)
-  - /updating-to-14-8
+  - /updating-to-14-8-(blobless)
 ---

 ## Required Reading

-While iOS firmware version 14.8 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n or unc0ver (depending on your device).
-However, this method will **expire on January 9th, 2022** (time listed in UTC 00:00).
+While iOS firmware version 14.8 is unsigned, it's still possible to update to it from firmware versions 14.5 to 14.7.1 and use Odysseyra1n or unc0ver (depending on your device).
+However, this method will **expire on January 24th, 2022** (time listed in UTC 00:00).

 ::: danger

 Odysseyra1n only fully supports A8(X), A9, A10(X), and A11 devices on iOS 14.8, and unc0ver only supports A12 and A13 iPhone's on iOS 14.8.
+A special method is needed for Odysseyra1n on A9X devices, which is detailed at <router-link to="/installing-odysseyra1n-a9x">Installing Odysseyra1n (A9X)</router-link>

 :::